 Working abroad sound like an adventure to many people.
 However, work in Belgium requires more than just the obvious Belgium cover letter and Belgium CV writing and translation.
-You will face issues that probably did not even cross your mind when you decided to go for Belgium jobs.
+You will face issues that probably did not even cross your mind when you decided to go for jobs in Belgium.

 Do not underestimate the big impact they can have on the result of your adventure!
 For example, you will experience the different immigration rules and practices, job application procedures, the selection trends and the management culture.

 A CV is similar to a resume in that it provides more details about one’s professional qualifications, experience and education.
 However, the term "Curriculum Vitae" most often called CV, typically carries a different meaning depending on whether one distribute the CV within the US, Canada or internationally (external to the US or Canada) or is seeking a faculty, academic, research, clinical or scientific position.

 You can turn your current resume into a CV.
 A CV is similar to a resume in that it outlines your professional qualifications and history, but it does so with more detail by adding to the resume the detailed descriptions of your educational and/or professional experiences and personal information that may include nationality, date of birth, marital status, etc.

 In recent years it become increasingly popular to join the LinkedIn or Facebook social networking websites for professionals, where you may search for jobs and have your keyword-optimized, rich content profile with current CV/resume.
 Hiring managers use them more frequently to consult your profile and supplement or check against the CV/resume you send along.
 If you do not have an account, create one and include your social media link(s) on your CV/resume.